 Polycarbonates

-Equipment for automotive, home, and the office all use polycarbonates.
-They contain water which when covered with vinyl graphics may outgas forming water bubbles between the substrate and vinyl.
-An experienced applicator can determine the best method of installation, dry or wet.
+Much of your home, auto, and office equipment use polycarbonates.
+Polycarbonate is resistant to weathering as well as impact.
+It is used extensively in bumpers.
+PC is also used for headlight lenses.
+It does well in adverse weather conditions, rain, snow, and cold.
+However, it may contain water which when covered with vinyl graphics can outgas forming water bubbles between the substrate and vinyl.
+An experienced applicator will determine the best method of installation, dry or wet.

 Polymethacrylate (PMMA)

-Often used instead of glass, polymethacrylate is the clear, shatterproof plastic.
+Polymethacrylate is used for windshields and windows.
+It’s highly resistant to pressure, sub-zero temperatures, and UV light.
+PMMA offers outstanding optical properties, it’s lightweight, unaffected by temperature changes, and is frequently used instead of glass.
+Polymethacrylate is a clear, shatterproof plastic.
 So, most adhesives will stick to a PMMA surface; however wet installation may be the best to avoid outgassing.

 Polyethylene

-Plastic bags, containers, bottles, and tarps are all types of polyethlene.
+Plastic bags, containers, bottles, and tarps are all types of polyethylene.
 Dry application using heat may be best for application.
+It’s used in glass reinforced vehicle bodies.

 Polystyrene